Vulnerability Disclosure Policy

 - Issues affecting third-party services or components not within our control, or with a known vulnerability not yet remediated (except if an applicable fix is publicly available for a reasonable amount of time, and usable in our situation).

 - Server information disclosure (component name / version).
-Exception can be made per previous item if it discloses a server version with an associated patch-able high or critical level vulnerability.
+Exception can be made if it discloses a server version with an associated patch-able high or critical level vulnerability.

 - E-mail configuration (SPF / DKIM / DMARC).

-- DNS configuration : lack of DNSSEC, DNS records leading to removed or non-existent resources.
+- DNS configuration : lack of DNSSEC, lack of DNS CAA, DNS records leading to removed or non-existent resources.

 - Open ports without a demonstrated vulnerability.